OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part1.md

 #### 9. Automate the Program to Run at Boot

 To make sure your plant is always smart, we can configure the system so that the smart plant program runs whenever the Omega boots up.
+We'll use LEDE's `init.d` system to create a service that ensures the smart plant program will run in the background.

-In the project directory, make the `etc/init.d/smart-plant` file executable, copy it into `/etc/init.d`, then enable it by running the following commands:
+The `etc/init.d/smart-plant` script included in the project repository is  configured to run the smart plant program.
+To set it up, make the `etc/init.d/smart-plant` file executable, copy it into `/etc/init.d`, then enable it by running the following commands:

 ```
 chmod +x etc/init.d/smart-plant